pschiffmann/react-rfcs/text/0000-use-for-each.md

   It should be pure, should take a single `key` argument, and may return a value of any type.
   It may call other React Hooks.

-  Hooks that are called inside `callback` use the passed-in `key` to track their state across multiple renders.
+  Hooks that are called inside `callback` use the `key` of the current iteration to track their internal state across multiple renders.
   For example, a `useState` Hook will always return the state for the same key, even if that key moves to different indexes in the `keys` iterable over multiple renders.
   Likewise, a `useEffect` Hook will compare the current dependencies with the previous dependencies of the same key to determine whether to execute again.

-  If `keys` contains a new key that wasn't present in the previous render, then the Hooks for that key will be newly initialized, like it normally happens during the first render of a component.
+  If `keys` contains a new key that wasn't present in the previous render, then the Hooks for that key will be newly initialized, in the same way as top level Hooks are initialized during the first component render.
   For example, `useMemo` will call its `calculateValue` callback, because there are no previous dependencies to compare yet.

   If `keys` doesn't contain a key that was present in the previous render, then the Hooks associated with that key are "unmounted".